GitHub-Sofyan/academic-personal-1/content/home/skills.md

   icon = "dumbbell"
   icon_pack = "fas"
-  name = "Strength and Conditioning" description = "I have been a Strength and Conditioning Coach for the past 12 years.
+  name = "Strength and Conditioning" description = "Strength and Conditioning Coach for the past 14 years.
 And have worked with a wide variety of athletes across the whole development spectrum"

 [[feature]]
   icon = "football-ball"